Terstegge/tinyUSBpp/README.md

 ## Examples

-There are some examples for the RPi Pico (RP2040) to demomstrate the CDC ACM and MSC functionality.
-Running these example is quite
+There are some examples for the RPi Pico (RP2040) and Pico 2 (R2350) to demomstrate the CDC ACM and MSC functionality.
+Running these example is quite straightforward:
-straightforward:

-* Create a build folder below a examples folder and change the working directory to it.
+* Create a build folder inside an example folder and change the working directory to it.
-* Set your PICO_SDK_PATH or uncomment and change the related line in the CMakeLists.txt
+* Set your PICO_SDK_PATH or uncomment and change the related line in the CMakeLists.txt.
+Also select the pico board type.
 * Run 'cmake ..' and 'make'
 * Copy the generated UF2 file to the RPi Pico - thats it!